AmirhoseinMasoumi/AmirhoseinMasoumi/README.md

 ### Hi there 👋
 - 🎓 BSc student in Electrical Engineering
-- 💻 Embedded Software/Hardware Engineer
+- 💻 Embedded Systems Engineer
 - 💻 PCB Designer

 ### Languages and Tools: